Exciton: 0D semiconductors

+Hubbard exciton

+Hubbard excitons are linked to electrons not by a Coulomb's interaction, but by a magnetic force.
+Their name derives by the English physicist John Hubbard.

+Hubbard excitons were observed for the first time in 2023 through the Terahertz time-domain spectroscopy.
+Those particles have been obtained by applying a light to a Mott antiferromagnetic insulator.

 Charge-transfer exciton

 An intermediate case between Frenkel and Wannier excitons is the charge-transfer (CT) exciton.
 In molecular physics, CT excitons form when the electron and the hole occupy adjacent molecules.
 They occur primarily in organic and molecular crystals; in this case, unlike Frenkel and Wannier excitons, CT excitons display a static electric dipole moment.
 CT excitons can also occur in transition metal oxides, where they involve an electron in the transition metal 3d orbitals and a hole in the oxygen 2p orbitals.
 Notable examples include the lowest-energy excitons in correlated cuprates or the two-dimensional exciton of TiO2.
 Irrespective of the origin, the concept of CT exciton is always related to a transfer of charge from one atomic site to another, thus spreading the wave-function over a few lattice sites.

 Surface exciton

 At surfaces it is possible for so called image states to occur, where the hole is inside the solid and the electron is in the vacuum.
 These electron-hole pairs can only move along the surface.